nodemcu/nodemcu-firmware/docs/en/modules/gdbstub.md

 ## gdbstub.gdboutput()
 Controls whether system output is encapsulated in gdb remote debugging protocol.
-This turns out not to be as useful as you would hopei -- mostly because you can't send input to the nodemcu board.
-Also becuase you really only should make this call *after* you get gdb running and connected to the nodemcu.
+This turns out not to be as useful as you would hope -- mostly because you can't send input to the nodemcu board.
+Also because you really only should make this call *after* you get gdb running and connected to the nodemcu.
 The example below first does the break and then switches to redirect the output.
 This works (but you are unable to send any more console input).